 We celebrate Christmas as a season from December 1 to the 25th, but Easter doesn’t always get the same kind of attention.
-But the truth is, Easter and the liturgical season of Lent before it has a rich history.
+But the truth is Easter and the liturgical season of Lent before it has a rich history.
 It can be a time of reflection and spiritual formation.
 It might even be that programming in the weeks leading up to Easter will engage visitors who might otherwise only show up on Easter morning.
-Great examples of this could be a published devotional, prayer calendars in the church insert, or special music services.
+Examples of this include a published devotional, prayer calendars in the church insert, or special music services.

 3. Plan activities that emphasize community & encourage follow-up experiences.

 In the same way that celebrating Easter as a season and not just a day can bring visitors to your church on a regular basis and encourage them to stick around, planning church activities that emphasize community is another great way to engage visitors.
-Things like Easter egg hunts or church-wide meals provide tons of opportunities for moms and dads to find themselves standing next to other parents - visitors who might have come because they were searching specifically for an egg hunt for their child.
+For adults with children, things like Easter egg hunts or church-wide meals provide tons of opportunities for moms and dads to find themselves standing next to visitors who might have come because they were searching specifically for an egg hunt for their child.
 Strike up a conversation, offer to invite them to lunch after or to your community group, or even exchange contact information to grab coffee later.

 Look at Easter from a visitor’s perspective.
-When community is emphasized in your church, it gives guests a taste of what Christian fellowship is like - and the hope is, new people who come through your doors will want more of that, even after Easter is over.
+When community is emphasized in your church, it gives guests a taste of what Christian fellowship is like.
+And the hope is that new people who come through your doors will want more of that, even after Easter is over.